Sandilem7789/restaurant-review/README.md

 # FullStack Web App

-I cloned this and I am buildinng something else out of it.
+I cloned this repo from: https://github.com/beaucarnes/restaurant-reviews and I am buildinng something else out of it.